 Cricket continued to be my enduring passion: I saw every test match at Bangalore: I saw Hadlee get his 374th wicket in 1988 and might even have seen Sunil Gavaskar’s epic last test innings of 96 in 1987.
 But my daughter picked that very week to be born!
 I also started writing a lot about cricket on the web, chiefly on rediff.com, but always chose to write about cricket analytics without ever waxing ecstatically about spin and other turns … which I let my more illustrious brother do.
 My 1999 introduction on the Duckworth-Lewis method continues to be my most cited cricket article on the web.

 Hindi cinema and music is the other passion.
 All the memorable, or unfortunate, events in my life can be bookmarked on the ‘this-was-the-year-Anand-was-released’ or ‘this-was-when-Gavaskar-hit-his-tenth-century’ calendar.
 You could say it has been a pretty ordinary life, but then I never wanted my sigma to stray too far hither or thither.
 I have a secret desire to write a novel of wild passion and desire, but I know that I am too inhibited to do that; the best I could probably do is to collaborate to write a book on principled entrepreneurship.

-I’m now 56 and have a reasonably good idea how the rest of my life is going to play out.
+I expect the rest of my life is going to play out in a similar vein.
 I don’t expect to do anything spectacular, and certainly don’t crave for more fame or money.
 But I have this fierce desire to give, to bring more joy in people’s lives, to be that crucial catalyst that could change someone’s life.
 Sometimes even such thoughts seem pompous, but they are in fact sincere and earnest.
 I’m beginning to realize that the only good thing one can do in life is to try to be good.